Mount Washington Accommodations:

 The place was well cleaned and we had shampoo left out for us.
 The kitchen had spices, as well as olive oil and some oatmeal in the cupboard.
 The nice thing about apartment style living, is that extra food is often left behind for others.
 Where in a hotel, even with a kitchen, they leave it empty, with usually just salt and pepper.
 While we had come prepared, it was nice to know that we did have cooking oil and plenty of spices if need be.

 The WIFI was great, super fast and we were able to have netflix going on a few devices at once.
 After travelling the Middle East and having slow wifi in Egypt, the boys were sure happy for some downtime after skiing!

 The condo had a washer / dryer with laundry soap and under ground parking (which was nice because we arrived during a huge snow dump of over 100 cm!
 The ski hill had even been closed the day before our arrival because of all of the snow!).
 There was also a ski locker, I sure wish I had had some backcountry skis for all that powder!

-Everything we needed was easily at hand: a kettle, frying pan, plenty of cutting boards, cutlery and there were a few board games in the closet!
+Everything we needed was easily at hand: a kettle, frying pan, plenty of cutting boards, a pet vacuum, cutlery and there were a few board games in the closet!
 The blueberry apartments had a luggage cart, making it easier to bring all of our luggage up to the second floor condo.

 This condo is perfect for a small family trip as the large homes and large townhouses can get pretty pricey per night.
 I only wish we had stayed longer and I highly suggest you stay three or four nights!